Share your love

 Save and close the file when you are done.

-To set up Apache virtual host on Rocky Linux 8, you need to create sites-available and sites-enabled directories.
+To set up an Apache virtual host on Rocky Linux 8, you need to create sites-available and sites-enabled directories.

 6. Create directories with the following command: